Indiana8000/phpSimpleBookmark/README.md

 For multi user, just create an additional folder with all 4 files.

 Optional you can secure it with Basic Authentification / htaccess.

+## Usage
+You can activate the Edit-Mode in the lower left corner.

+While in Edit-Mode you can move categories and bookmarks on the title area.
+With a click in the icon area you get a dialog to change the settings of that element.